 TASSAL GROUP's score of 30 is higher than 75% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, TASSAL GROUP reported total carbon emissions of approximately 38138940 kg CO2e for Scope 1, 45296080 kg CO2e for Scope 2, and a significant 305738710 kg CO2e for Scope 3 emissions.
-This represents a comprehensive approach to emissions reporting, covering all three scopes.
-From 2023 to 2024, TASSAL GROUP's Scope 1 emissions increased from about 36699000 kg CO2e, while Scope 2 emissions decreased slightly from approximately 48443540 kg CO2e.
-The company has set ambitious targets to reduce its carbon footprint, committing to a 54.6% reduction in absolute Scope 1 and 2 emissions by 2033 from a 2023 baseline.
-Additionally, TASSAL GROUP aims to cut Scope 3 emissions from purchased goods and services, upstream transportation and distribution, and waste generated in operations by 32.5% within the same timeframe.
-TASSAL GROUP has also pledged to achieve net-zero emissions by 2050, demonstrating a long-term commitment to sustainability.
-Furthermore, the company aims for 75.97% of its suppliers, based on emissions, to have science-based targets by 2028.
-Notably, TASSAL GROUP is committed to no deforestation across its primary commodities by 2025.
-This data is cascaded from TASSAL GROUP LIMITED, reflecting its corporate family relationship and commitment to industry-standard climate initiatives.
+In 2024, TASSAL GROUP reported total carbon emissions of approximately 38138940 kg CO2e for Scope 1, 45296080 kg CO2e for Scope 2, and 305738710 kg CO2e for Scope 3 emissions.
+This represents a significant portion of their overall carbon footprint, with Scope 3 emissions being the largest contributor.
+In 2023, the company recorded Scope 1 emissions of about 36699000 kg CO2e and Scope 2 emissions of approximately 48443540 kg CO2e, indicating a slight increase in Scope 1 emissions year-on-year.
+The total emissions for 2022 were reported at approximately 66732000 kg CO2e, with Scope 1 at 37213000 kg CO2e and Scope 2 at 29519000 kg CO2e.
+TASSAL GROUP has set ambitious climate commitments, aiming for net-zero emissions by 2050.
+They have established science-based targets to reduce absolute Scope 1 and 2 GHG emissions by 54.6% by 2033 from a 2023 baseline.
+Additionally, they aim to cut Scope 3 emissions from purchased goods and services, upstream transportation and distribution, and waste generated in operations by 32.5% within the same timeframe.
+Furthermore, TASSAL GROUP commits to ensuring that 75.97% of its suppliers by emissions will have science-based targets by 2028.
+The company also pledges to achieve a 39.4% reduction in absolute Scope 1 and 3 FLAG GHG emissions by FY2033, with a commitment to no deforestation across its primary commodities by 2025.
+These targets reflect TASSAL GROUP's dedication to sustainability and reducing its environmental impact in the food production sector.

 Access structured emissions data, company-specific emission factors, and source documents